uwctri/CalendarQuestions/README.md

 ## Call Outs

+* Our CSS looks pretty bad on smaller screens.
 * Technical - All dates passed in JS are currently YMD strings, this should be switched the moment objects in a future release